Those Who Stayed: Selection and Cultural Change during the Age of Mass Migration

-This paper studies the cultural causes and consequences of emigration in Scandinavia during the Age of Mass Migration (1850-1920).
-I test the hypothesis that people with individualistic traits faced a lower cost of leaving established social networks behind and were thus more likely to emigrate.
+This paper studies the cultural causes and consequences of mass emigration from Scandinavia in the 19th century.
+I test the hypothesis that people with individualistic traits were more likely to emigrate, because they faced lower costs of leaving established social networks behind.
 Data from population censuses and passenger lists confirm this hypothesis.
 Children who grew up in households with nonconformist naming practices, nuclear family structures, and weak ties to parents’ birthplaces were on average more likely to emigrate later in life.
-Selection weakened as emigration networks abroad grew, and more collectivist emigrants emigrated together and settled in the same locations.
-Based on these findings, I expect emigration to generate cultural change towards reduced individualism in migrant-sending locations through a combination of initial compositional effects and intergenerational cultural transmission.
-This is confirmed in a cross-district setting with cultural indicators in the medium and long run.
+Selection was weaker under circumstances that reduced the social costs of emigration.
+This was the case with larger migration networks abroad, and in situations where people emigrated collectively.
+Based on these findings, I expect emigration to generate cultural change towards reduced individualism in migrant-sending locations, through a combination of initial compositional effects and intergenerational cultural transmission.
+This is confirmed in a cross-district setting with measures of actual cultural change over the medium and long run.

 We document that a high level of natural productivity of the ocean – a rich bounty of the sea – has had a persistently positive impact on economic development: societies inhabited by people who descend from regions with eco-climatic conditions supporting a highly productive ocean are more prosperous today.
 We argue that an explanation is that a rich bounty of the sea facilitated early coastal settlements, which ultimately created a pre-industrial occupational structure that benefited long term economic development.
 Specifically, we propose that societies that were more coastally oriented during the pre-industrial era were characterized by a less agrarian occupational structure, and thereby gained more experience in non-agricultural production.
 In the long run, this produced capabilities that were complementary to industrialization, and allowed for an early take-off to growth.